Putnam County Hospital Cancer Center

 tional needs of our clients.
 The most up-to-date treatment is delivered from physicians and medical professionals who know and care about our patients and their families.

 Dr. Sameer Ahmed, a physician with Franciscan Physician Network, joined the Cancer Center in 2015.
-Dr. Ahmed sees patients at the Cancer Center on Mondays, Tuesdays and Thursdays.
+Dr. Ahmed sees patients at the Cancer Center on Mondays and Thursdays.

 The Cancer Center is also staffed by Registered Nurses who have been oncology trained.
 Continued education concerning cancer, the most up-to-date treatments, and symptom management is important to us.
 Registered nurses are oncology-certified through the Oncology Nursing Society (ONS), a national organization.
 Active membership in the local Illiana Chapter of ONS allows the nursing staff to attend monthly meetings to discuss new and current treatments.